Shubhamnegi/spot-handler-service/README.md

 - Mark target as sns for notification
 - Subscribe http call to service.
 Can depend on sqs as this might delay the request.
 - Use notice api to confirm request and process notification
-- To enable kubectl on pod, allow access to context and kubectl from node
+- To enable kubectl on pod, allow access to kube config from node and install kubectl on pod